-My first work-awayer did a great job on my window frames, and the next ones painted my front door -- it looks great now!
 In general, window washing is something I'd like help with.
-Are you handy with a drill?
-I need to hang some framed things on my walls.
 Help me turn my mattress?
 Move some boxes to/from storage?
 Get things to the recycling center?

 My garden always needs trimming, sweeping, weeding and general tlc, you will want to have some heavy work gloves.
 I grow tomatoes and peppers in the summer, along with a selection of herbs.
-My workshop at the end of the garden is always ready for a good clean and tidy-up, and the garage below it also needs regular sweeping, leaves blow in at all times of year.
+The workshop at the end of the garden is always ready for a good sweep and tidy-up, and the garage below it also needs regular sweeping, leaves blow in at all times of year.

 Overall, I am hoping to welcome people who represent solutions rather than posing new problems for me to resolve.
 If you're friendly and an experienced do-it-yourselfer, you'll be a great success with me!

 The upstairs part of my house is for guests only, and I only accept one work-awayer at a time, so the whole floor will be all yours.
 It has two smallish guest bedrooms and a guest bathroom with shower, toilet and basin, all off a wide hallway at the top of the stairs.
 (I live exclusively on the ground floor.)
 There are two twin beds in one room, and a queen size bed in the other, with good pillows and bedding.
 Each room has a dormer window looking out to the 19th century primary school across the street.
 There's room for your belongings, hangers on a rail, a small table and chair, it's not luxury but it's far from camping.